 Constitution and By-Laws of NIEA

 The Constitution and By-laws are the foundation of NIEA.
 The policies and guidelines outlined in this document guide NIEA’s mission and work.
-NIEA membership amended the four By-Laws within the NIEA Constitution in 2016.
-To view the most recent version of the NIEA Constitution, please click here.
+To view the most recent version of the NIEA Constitution which was amended effective October 13, 2018, please click here.

-The National Indian Education Association (NIEA) is embarking on the next step of growth necessary to expand our services, build a sustainable, member-driven organization, and increase resources to better serve Native students.
-To achieve these goals, NIEA’s Board of Directors and membership have worked together over the last two years to transform the Constitution and By-laws so that it is aligned to the organization’s governing policies and with its new strategic directions.
+The National Indian Education Association (NIEA) embarked on the next step of growth necessary to expand our services, build a sustainable, member-driven organization, and increase resources to better serve Native students.
+To achieve these goals, NIEA’s Board of Directors and membership worked together to transform the Constitution and By-laws so that it is aligned to the organization’s governing policies and with its new strategic directions.

-Through this process, the NIEA Constitution and By-Laws will:
+Through this process, the NIEA Constitution and By-Laws:

 - Ensure that NIEA is a member-driven organization;